OpenBookStore/openbookstore/src/web/doc/README.md

 We can't get the cover nor the summary either, but we have additional information:

 - the availability
+- the VAT
+- the CLIL theme
+- the provider(s) (by its code)
+- and more

 # Seeing one's stock